Normandy: Viking raids and foundation of the Norman state

 Vikings started to raid along the river Seine during the middle of the 9th century.
 As early as 841, a Viking fleet appeared at the mouth of the Seine, the principal route by which they entered the kingdom.
-After attacking and destroying monasteries, including one at Jumièges, they took advantage of the power vacuum created by the disintegration of Charlemagne's empire to take northern France.
+After attacking and destroying monasteries, including one at Jumièges, they took advantage of the power vacuum created by the disintegration of Charlemagne's empire to take Northern France.
 The fiefdom of Normandy was created for the Viking leader Hrólfr, known in Medieval Latin as Rollo.
 Rollo had besieged Paris but in 911 entered vassalage to the king of the West Franks, Charles the Simple, through the Treaty of Saint-Clair-sur-Epte.
 In exchange for his homage and fealty, Rollo legally gained the territory that he and his Viking allies had previously conquered.
-The name "Normandy" reflects Rollo's Viking (i.e. "Norseman") origins.
+The name "Normandy" reflects Rollo's Viking ("Norseman") origins.

+The Treaty of Saint-Clair-sur-Epte (911)

+The turning point came in 911, when a major Viking host under the leadership of Rollo (Old Norse "Hrólfr", Latin "Rollo" or "Rolf") clashed with West Frankish forces near Chartres.
+Following negotiations, King Charles the Simple and Rollo concluded an agreement, known as the Treaty of Saint-Clair-sur-Epte.
+According to later tradition, the treaty granted Rollo and his followers land around the lower Seine, centered on Rouen, in return for conversion to Christianity, homage to the king, and an obligation to defend the coast against further Viking attacks.

+While the exact extent of the original grant is debated, it likely encompassed the Rouen region and surrounding territory.
+Over subsequent decades, Rollo's successors expanded this domain westward to include the Cotentin and eastward into the Pays de Caux, laying the foundations of the Duchy of Normandy.

 The descendants of Rollo and his followers created an aristocracy that step by step adopted the local Gallo-Romance language, intermarried with the area's native Gallo-Frankish inhabitants, and adopted Christianity.
 Nevertheless, the first generations of Scandinavian and Anglo-Scandinavian settlers brought slaves, mainly from the British Isles, and often turned the women into frilla, a Scandinavian tradition which became known as more Danico, medieval Latin meaning "Danish marriage".
 The first counts of Rouen and the dukes of Normandy had concubines too.
 While very little archeological excavations about the Vikings were done in Normandy, the Norman toponymy retains a large Scandinavian and Anglo-Scandinavian heritage, due to a constant use of Old Norse during four or five generations in certain parts of Normandy.

 They then became the Normans – a Norman French-speaking mixture of Norsemen and indigenous Gallo-Franks.

 Rollo's descendant William became king of England in 1066 after defeating Harold Godwinson, the last of the Anglo-Saxon kings, at the Battle of Hastings, while retaining the fiefdom of Normandy for himself and his descendants.